andrewraj/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Andrew Raj is a Program Manager for a global Geospatial Operations serving a technology client at Accenture.
-His experience includes program & project management, procurement consultancy, category management & strategic sourcing with over 8 years of experience.
+Andrew Raj is a Program Manager for a global technology client managing Geospatial Operations at Accenture.
+His experience includes program & project management, procurement consultancy, category management & strategic sourcing along with entrepreneurship endeavours with over 10 years of experience.